5 strategies for using Pinterest for small digital product businesses

-Consider Olivia Bossert as an example.
-Olivia earns roughly 50% of her website traffic from Pinterest.
+Consider Handmade Charlotte as an example, which earns roughly 92% of their social traffic from Pinterest.

-At the time of this writing, Olivia has over 500,000 monthly viewers on her Pinterest profile, too.
+At the time of this writing, Handmade Charlotte has over 10 million monthly viewers on her Pinterest profile, too.

 You can repurpose your content into pins as well.
 You could include excerpts from old videos or online courses as video pins.
 Blog posts could be turned into infographic standard pins or video pins, too.

 To help customers who are closer to making a buying decision, use your pins to promote a lead magnet.